Hiking Project Logo

 Dogs Leashed

-Features Birding · Lake · River/Creek · Swimming · Views · Wildflowers · Wildlife
+Features Birding · Fishing · Lake · River/Creek · Swimming · Views · Wildflowers · Wildlife

 July and August pose the safest time to attempt Mount Sopris, though this area can be very nice in spring, summer and fall.
-Be prepared for the worst weather conditions, as a warm, sunny day can quickly change to catastrophic weather.
+Always be prepared for thunderstorms no matter the time of day... a warm, sunny day can change to life threatening weather in a matter of minutes.

 Overview